docker/docs/datacenter/dtr/2.2/guides/security-scan-dtr.md

 ## Manual scanning

-If your administrator enabled Docker Security Scanning but disabled automatic scanning, you can manually start a scan for images in repositories to which you have `write` access.
+If your repository owner enabled Docker Security Scanning but disabled automatic scanning, you can manually start a scan for images in repositories to which you have `write` access.